John Bonifaz, Co-Founder and President

 Ben Clements serves as the Chair of the Board of Directors of Free Speech For People, as well as Chair of the Board’s Legal Committee and a member of the Legal Advisory Committee.
 Mr. Clements is a former federal prosecutor and a former Chief Legal Counsel to Massachusetts Governor Deval Patrick.
 He is a founding partner of the Boston law firm, Clements & Pineault, LLP, representing persons and entities in white collar criminal proceedings, state and federal enforcement proceedings, complex business litigation, and appeals, and providing advice in connection with political campaigns, government ethics, and related areas.
 His clients have included business executives and professionals, senior government officials, Fortune 500 companies, small businesses, non-profit institutions, and state and federal governments.
 Mr. Clements is a member of the board and a legal advisor to the anti-gun violence organization, Stop Handgun Violence, and a member of the advisory committee to the Boston Lawyers Chapter of the American Constitution Society.
 He has also worked closely and collaborated with a variety of other legal and advocacy organizations, including Common Cause of Massachusetts and the American Civil Liberties Union of Massachusetts.
 Mr. Clements previously served as the Chair of the Massachusetts Governor’s Task Force on Public Integrity, a bi-partisan committee that led to landmark legislation overhauling the state ethics, lobbying, and campaign finance laws.
 Mr. Clements graduated from Dartmouth College (cum laude) and Cornell Law School (summa cum laude).
 Back to top.

-Marguerite Dorn is a member of Free Speech For People’s Board of Directors.
+Marguerite Dorn serves as the Treasurer of Free Speech For People’s Board of Directors.
 Ms. Dorn is a graduate of Boston College and Boston College Law School.
 She began her law career with the Boston firm Nutter, McClennen & Fish, and she remained in private practice for seven years.

 The bulk of Ms. Dorn’s career has been built in public international law.
 Ms. Dorn has taught at both Suffolk University Law School (where she founded the International Human Rights and Humanitarian Law Project) and at Loyola Law School in Los Angeles.
 She directed programs at the Robert F. Kennedy Center for Human Rights; led a fact-finding mission to South Africa; oversaw student-based research and writing for the International Criminal Tribunal for Rwanda; and acted as a trial monitor for the ground-breaking decision in Akeyesu (first international decision establishing rape as a war crime).